Part 1: Purpose and Applicability

 Not every act that may be offensive to an individual or group constitutes discrimination or harassment.
 Harassment includes action beyond the mere expression of views, words, symbols or thoughts that another individual finds offensive.
 To constitute a violation of college Policy 1B.1, conduct must be considered sufficiently serious to deny or limit a student’s or employee’s ability to participate in or benefit from the services, activities, or privileges provided by LSC.

 Prior to serving as the designated officer, the individual must complete investigator training provided by the system office.
-Contact information for LSC’s Designated Officer is as follows: Wade Gordon, Diversity Director, W1610, (218) 733-7656.
+Contact information for LSC’s Designated Officer is as follows: Wade Gordon, Dean of Students, M137, (218) 733-7656

 Prior to serving as a decisionmaker for complaints under this procedure, administrators must complete decisionmaker training provided by the system office.
 Contact information for LSC’s Decisionmaker is as follows: Vice President of Academic and Student Affairs.